WASSCE: Students Throng WAEC Office Over Exam Malpractices, Video Goes Viral

 WASSCE: Ghanaian lady advises SHS graduates on university admission, discusses distance education

-According to her, one school in Takoradi, known as Obiri Senior High School, had the results of over 300 students flagged for suspected examination malpractice, adding that attempts to speak to the headteacher of the school proved futile.
+According to her, one school in Takoradi, known as Obiri Senior High, had the results of over 300 students flagged for suspected examination malpractice.
+She added that attempts to speak to the headteacher proved futile.

-She explained that students of such schools were being made to give individual reports on what may have transpired during the WASSCE.
+She explained that students who pursued their education at this category of institutions were being made to give individual reports on what may have transpired during the WASSCE.

-At the time of writing the report, the post, which had raked in over 2,000 likes, was captioned:
+At the time of writing this report, the post, which had raked in over 2,000 likes, was captioned:

 “The West African Examination Council (WAEC) has initiated investigations into alleged examination malpractices during the 2025 WASSCE.
 In Sekondi, over 300 students from Obiri Senior High School in Takoradi have been invited by the Council for their alleged involvement in the malpractice.”